mmacy/osrlib-dotnet/README.md

         };
 }

 // Start the battle.
-This will fire the EncounterStarted event we subscribed to above, and since we set
+This will fire the EncounterStarted event we subscribed to
-// this encounter to resolve all combat automatically with AutoBattleEnabled, each member of both parties
+// above, and since we set this encounter to resolve all combat automatically with
-// takes turns attacking each other until one side has been defeated. encounter.StartEncounter();
+// AutoBattleEnabled, each member of both parties takes turns attacking each other
+// until one side is defeated. encounter.StartEncounter();
 ```